ics-software-engineering/play-example-bootstrap/README.md

   * In [pages with forms](https://github.com/ics-software-engineering/play-example-bootstrap/blob/master/app/views/index.scala.html), define your helper as the implicitFieldConstructor

 Support highlighting the current page in the navbar
-  * Modify the [main template](https://github.com/ics-software-engineering/play-example-bootstrap/blob/master/app/views/main.scala.html) to support the "active" page through parameters.
+  * Modify the [main template](https://github.com/ics-software-engineering/play-example-bootstrap/blob/master/app/views/main.scala.html) to support the "active" page through a currentPage parameter.
+  * Pass the currentPage parameter to the main template on [each page](https://github.com/ics-software-engineering/play-example-bootstrap/blob/master/app/views/index.scala.html) to tell it which navbar item to make active.
+  * (Note: in this example, all three navbar items go to the same page.)

 Usage
 -----